Raja-chitravel/Gitghub-Demo/README.md

 ### **On-Permesis:**

+💼 Summary

-Proficient in managing build and release systems for both web and Windows- based software applications.
-Experienced in troubleshooting build and deployment issues and coordinating with development teams to resolve Application & Web Hosting: Hands-on experience in IIS web hosting, SSL certificate management, and configuring HTTP to HTTPS (self sign certificate for test environment)
+Proficient in managing build and release pipelines for both web and Windows-based applications.
+Skilled in troubleshooting deployment issues and collaborating with development teams to ensure seamless delivery.

-Skilled in installing and configuring software and web-hosting applications for end users.
+Web Hosting & SSL: Hands-on experience with IIS hosting, SSL certificate management, and HTTP-to-HTTPS redirection using self-signed certificates in test environments.

-Client & Technical Support: Provided extensive on-site and remote support for installation and configuration issues.
-Worked directly with clients to resolve technical problems and ensure successful deployments.
+Client & Technical Support: Delivered on-site and remote support for software installations and configurations.
+Worked closely with clients to resolve technical issues and ensure successful deployments.

-Database Administration: Experienced in (SSMS) SQL Server database creation, backup, restoration, job configuration, clustering, and failover (AAG) management.
+Database Administration: Experienced with SQL Server (SSMS) in areas like database creation, backup/restore, job configuration, clustering, and Always-On Availability Group (AAG) management.
 Proficient in DMS migration from SQL Single Server to Flexible Server.

-SSRS & Reporting: Expertise in SSRS report configuration, hosting, failoversetup, and report delivery for end users.
+SSRS & Reporting: Skilled in SSRS setup, report hosting, failover configuration, and report delivery.

-Automation & Scripting: Developed automation scripts for software installations and configurations to streamline deployment and reduce manual intervention.
+Automation & Scripting: Developed scripts to automate software installation and configuration, reducing manual effort and increasing consistency.

-Windows Server Administration: Skilled in installing and managing Windows Server 2008 R2, 2012 R2, 2016, and 2019, including
-Active Directory, DNS, DHCP, WSUS, and NIC Teaming.
+Windows Server Administration: Managed Windows Server environments (2008 R2, 2012 R2, 2016, 2019), including AD, DNS, DHCP, WSUS, and NIC Teaming.

-Active Directory Management: Proficient in creating and managing users, groups, and server policies.
-Experienced in user account maintenance, including activation, permissionmanagement, group membership, and password resets.
-Familiar with full-load testing of storage devices and OS update processes.
-Environment Setup & QA Support: Created various test environments for QA and UAT.
-Collaborated with QA teams during testing cycles and coordinated finalrelease validation to ensure delivery quality.
+Active Directory: Experienced in user/group management, permission handling, and policy configuration.

+Environment Setup & QA: Built and maintained QA/UAT environments, supported testing cycles, and validated releases.

-Training & Documentation: Conducted training sessions on software installation and configuration.
-Prepared detailed release notes and installation guides for end users and internal teams.
+Training & Documentation: Delivered training on software deployments and created detailed release notes and installation guides.

-Server Migration: Managed server migrations for several clients with minimum downtime.
+Server Migration: Successfully led multiple client migrations with minimal downtime.

-FTPManagement: Maintained FTP servers to ensure accurate package availability for customer downloads - FIPS enabled SFTP package
+FTP Management: Maintained FTP/SFTP servers, including FIPS-enabled setups, ensuring secure and accurate package distribution.

 ---

 ### **Note:** Since I have chosen to build my career as an IT professional, I am always eager to learn, explore, and adapt to new tools and technologies with genuine enthusiasm.
-I believe continuous learning is key to growth, and I welcome every opportunity to enhance my skills and contribute effectively to the tech community.
+I believe continuous learning is key to growth, and I welcome every opportunity to enhance my skills and contribute effectively to the tech community
+---